RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     import { TodoComponent } from './todo/todo.component';
     ```

 1. We want to make the Todo component the home page.
-We can do this by adding a component field to the `path: ''` route
+We can do this by creating a `path: ''` route and making it go to the TodoComponent

     ```TypeScript
     {
         path: '',
         children: [],
         component: TodoComponent
-    }
+    },
     ```

 1. You routes should look like